Hampstead Garden Suburb Conservation area

 Further provision for the protection of trees and the enhancement of conservation areas and buildings of architectural or historic interest and surroundings and landscapes were imposed in the Town and Country Amenities Act of 31 July 1974.[xiv]

 Listing of Individual buildings in Hampstead Garden Suburb

 When Hampstead Garden Suburb was proposed as a Conservation area, government listing of individual buildings had already commenced.
-With the exception of the seventeenth century Wyldes Farm and Old Wyldes which were listed in 1963, government listing of properties in Hampstead Garden Suburb reflecting their special architectural and historical interest and bringing in planning considerations to protect their future; started in 1965.
+With the exception of the seventeenth century Wyldes Farm and Old Wyldes which were listed in 1963, government listing of properties in Hampstead Garden Suburb reflecting their special architectural and historical interest and bringing in planning considerations to protect their future started in 1965.

-On 28th November 1996 Lord Inglewood, Heritage Minister, came to the Suburb to mark the statutory listing of more than 500 Suburb properties and there have been further listing to buildings in the 2000s.
+On 28th November 1996 Lord Inglewood, Heritage Minister, came to the Suburb to mark the statutory listing of more than 500 Suburb properties and there have been further listings to buildings in the 2000s.

 Barnet has recently proposed further areas including those in the Suburb for local listing. [xv] The Hampstead Garden Suburb consultation closed 9 September 2019.